Pinterest

 You have got to try this lamb stew!Looking for an easy recipe for lamb stew?
 This one is sure to satisfy your needs, and be ready to enjoy a hearty feast!

-Taken from my Mutti's hand-written cookbook and translated into English, I hope you'll find this easy lamb recipe one that you'll add to your favorites as well.
+Taken from my Mutti's hand-written cookbook and translated into English, and tweaked a bit, I hope you'll find this easy lamb recipe one that you'll add to your favorites as well.

 The recipe below is an old one.
 The veggies were often cooked until they were really quite 'mushy' and after 30 minutes, they really were.